andsens/bootstrap-vz/README.rst

-Any other requirements are dependent upon the manifest configuration and are detailed in the corresponding sections of the documentation. bootstrap-vz will however warn you if a requirement has not been met, before the bootstrapping process begins.
+Any other requirements are dependent upon the manifest configuration and are detailed in the corresponding sections of the documentation.
+Before the bootstrapping process begins however, bootstrap-vz will warn you if a requirement has not been met.

 Developers
 ----------